vitalijr2/ijhttp-tools/src/site/markdown/index.md

-# ijhttp tools: Maven plugin and Spring Boot Test autoconfiguration
+# Maven plugin and Spring Boot Test autoconfiguration for IntelliJ HTTP Client

 I had started with a Maven plugin to run HTTP requests on the <em>integration-test</em> phase using the [IntelliJ HTTP Client][http-client].
 Later I added a Spring Boot Test autoconfiguration,